nexuso1/nexuso1/README.md

 - 👋 Hi, I’m @nexuso1
-- 👀 I’m interested in AI and ML
+- 👀 I’m interested in ML and Bioinformatics
-- 🌱 I’m currently learning the above.

 <!---
 nexuso1/nexuso1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.